 RACE-based approach allows for the detection of low-abundance TCR variants

-TCR clonotype calls in different cell lines using the SMARTer ICELL8 workflow
+TCR clonotype calls in different cell lines using SMART chemistry and the ICELL8 workflow

 We next examined the data to determine cells where TCRa and TCRb sequences were detected (Table I).
 For the positive control samples, all wells contained clonotype calls for TCRa and/or TCRb.
 For the PBMC samples, not surprisingly, approximately 44% of cells had clonotype calls for TCRa and/or TCRb, since PBMCs are composed of more than just T cells.
 About 75% of the T cell samples included sequences for TCRa and/or TCRb.
 It is likely that some cells had no detectable TCR transcripts because negative selection during T cell preparation may have not been complete.
 Additionally, expression could have been too low to allow detection of the TCR clonotypes present in some cells.